guanyuzong/EGA-Net/README.md

 # Training
 If you want to retrain our network, we recommend that you follow these steps.

-1. Match the experimental environment according to the above.
+1. Complete the experimental environment in accordance with the above.

 2.